A proven pattern for hooking gargantuan pike during early ice

 Although pike activity is at its seasonal peak, there are good, better, and best times to fish.
 Morning and evening are no-brainers.
 With that said, historically, I’ve nailed the majority of my larger fish – 10-pounds plus – during mid to late morning, say from 8 to 11 am.
 The last hour and a half of the day is next in importance, but a distant second.

 Weather is a factor as well.
 Invariably, I pound more pike on cloudy days than those marked with sunshine.
 Pike roam more freely.
 They loosen their range and don’t stick as tightly to cover.
 In response, I spread the field, which means running Frabill tip-ups while maintaining a rigorous jigging schedule.
-Depending on the state’s legal allotment of lines and how many partners I’m sharing the ice with, it can be half-dozen tip-ups sprinkled about a 200 foot radius.
+Depending on the state’s legal allotment of lines and how many partners I’m sharing the ice with, it can be a half-dozen tip-ups sprinkled about a 200-foot radius.

 The only thing that bests cloud cover is cloud cover on the leading edge of imminent precipitation, either snow or one of those bothersome early winter mists.
 Pike go bonkers before a front.